Pneumovax 23 (Pneumococcal Polysaccharide Vaccine)

 - Skin rash, itching

-- Pinkish, itchy swellings on the skin (hives)
+- Pinkish, itchy swellings on skin (hives)

-- Swelling of other parts of the body
+- Swelling of other body parts

 - Shortness of breath, wheezing or trouble breathing